Fedozie/fedozie/README.md

 <p>You can reach me via <a href = "https://twitter.com/fynnbarr"> twitter</a> and <a href = "mailto:pyhnnedo@gmail.com">mail</a>.</p>

 <p>
-Apart from coding, I like to think I am an exciting person in real life 😁.
+Apart from coding, I like to think I am an exciting person in real life, at least by my own internal scorecard 😁.
 I am super into sports, athleticism and movies.
-I like to travel, sightsee, and learn about people, their languages, and their cultures.
-I like to try out new cooking recipes and I love Football Club Barcélona with my whole heart.
+I like to travel and sightsee.
+I also like to learn about people, their languages, politics, history and cultures.
+I kind of like cooking and also trying out new cooking recipes and I love Football Club Barcélona with my whole heart.
 </p>

 <hr/>